LokiLuciferase/lolcatt/README.rst

 Quckstart
 ----------

-To determine the names of local chromecast devices, run ``lolcatt --scan``.
+At first we need to determine the name of the chromecast device we want to cast to.
+To do so, run ``lolcatt --scan``.
-Afterwards, run ``lolcatt --device '<device name>'`` to start the UI targeting the specified device.
+To start the UI, run ``lolcatt -d '<device name or alias>'`` (or simply ``lolcatt`` if a default device is set).
-A default device and device aliases can be set in the ``catt`` configuration file, see catt_'s documentation for more information.
+A default device and device aliases can be set in the ``catt`` configuration file (per default under ``~/.config/catt/config.cfg``), see catt_'s documentation for more information.

 To cast, paste either a URL or a path to a local file into the input field and press enter.
+To prepend a URL or path to the playback queue instead of playing immediately, hit Ctrl+s instead of enter.
 To seek, tap the progress bar.

 For URLs, all websites supported by yt-dlp_ (which handles media download under the hood) are supported.
 Find a list of supported websites here_.
 For local media, most common video and image formats are supported.

-Youtube playlists are supported, and each contained video will be played in sequence.
-By specifying a cookie file in the config file (per default under ``~/.config/lolcatt/config.toml``), you can also access private YouTube playlists such as "Watch Later" (https://www.youtube.com/playlist?list=WL).
+Youtube playlists are supported, and each contained video will be added to the playback queue.
+By specifying a cookie file in the config (per default under ``~/.config/lolcatt/config.toml``), you can also access private YouTube playlists such as "Watch Later" (https://www.youtube.com/playlist?list=WL), and ensure played YouTube videos are marked as watched.

 Troubleshooting
 ---------------

 If button icons are not displayed correctly, ensure you are using a font containing FontAwesome icons.
 Alternatively, you can disable the use of fancy icons in the config file.

+If casting does not work for no apparent reason, ensure you have the latest version of ``yt_dlp`` installed: ``pip install --upgrade yt-dlp``.

 If you encounter any other issues, please open an issue.